The other side of digital progress, you have no more privacy

 Who is not using Google and their services now?
 And if you are not using some of Google’s services, you definitely use another provider for that service and well, you never know when Google gets that company too, and with that, all your data about how you used that service too.

 Let’s put it this way:

 1. You are using the Google Search Engine for everything you search and want to know about, on a daily basis.
-There is nothing you don’t search on Google, being it something which you would be very uncomfortable to talk about or being something common like what toothbrush you should buy.
+There is nothing you don’t search on Google, being it something which you would be very uncomfortable to talk about or something common like what toothbrush you should buy.
 Everything is recorded and used, right now.
 Advertising is targeting you by your behavior, interests and searchers.
 Sometimes it also goes beyond the search engine, to you preferred websites.

-2. Maybe you are one of Gmail users and maybe you are using it very heavily.
+2. Maybe you are one of the Gmail users and maybe you are using it very heavily.
 All your personal and professional discussions are there, stored.
-Gmail is “helping” you, by serving advertising suited to your discussions, the interests and needs it identified.
+Gmail is “helping” you, by serving advertising suited to your discussions, the interests and the needs it identified.
 Maybe it is also making general researches on what words are most used, what people desire most, what their fears are and other stuff.

 3. YouTube, you are a uploader or just a watcher.
 Doesn’t matter, behavior based information is not that hard to get today.
 If you watch specific types of videos, it will not be hard to know what you like and what you don’t, especially when you rate or comment on videos.
 By uploading it’s almost the same, video can be automatically analyzed: voice, images, description, title.
 If it’s a video with you and your friends or family, then it would also be possible to name the faces based on your photos or your friends photos.

 4. Google Maps, you might have used it to check for a street, to check how to get somewhere, to check where to eat or drink, you might also used it to rate some places.
 Based on this, they can optimize what places you like, what you visited already, how much you enjoyed it, how often you visit the place, what people you are going with.
 Basically it can know what you do your entire day.